Maine State Web Standards

 - Page Width: Agency web pages must be viewable without horizontal scrolling by utilizing the formatting of templates provided by the standard style sheets in the approved Maine.gov Templates.

-- Browser Compatibility: Externally-facing content must be compatible with the current manufacturer-supported versions of Microsoft Internet Explorer (for client devices), Mozilla Firefox, Google Chrome, and Apple Safari.
-Internally-facing content must be compatible with the current manufacturer-supported versions of Microsoft Internet Explorer (for client devices).
+- Browser Compatibility: Externally-facing content must be compatible with the current manufacturer-supported versions of Microsoft Edge, Mozilla Firefox, Google Chrome, and Apple Safari.
+Internally-facing content must be compatible with the current manufacturer-supported versions of Microsoft Edge.
 Web content must not be dependent on the idiosyncrasies of any particular browser.
 All features should remain minimally usable with the older versions of said browsers.
 It is acceptable for some features to require a more recent browser version or plug-in for the maximal effect.
 Nevertheless, web content should still remain minimally usable even without the benefit of such an upgrade or plug-in.
 Further, any such upgrade or plug-in must be easily available for download without incurring any fees.
 It is acceptable for web content to have some minimal differences in look and feel across the spectrum of browsers and versions.

 - Google Analytics: Maine.gov now tracks website usage using Google Analytics.
 Analytics enables web coordinators to analyze site traffic using easy-to-understand reports on visitors – where they come from, how they use the site, and much more.
 A few things to note: